The Low Carbon Hackney Cab Loan is a new initiative which offers interest-free loans of up to £120,000.

-Low Carbon Workspaces offers small & medium sized business grants of between £1,000 - £5,000 to cover up to a third of the cost of making energy or resource efficiency improvements, installing a renewable energy system or purchasing an electric vehicle.
+Low Carbon Workspaces offers small & medium sized business grants of between £1,000 - £5,000 to cover up the cost of making energy or resource efficiency improvements, such as purchasing an electric taxi.

-Low Carbon Workspaces is open to organisations in Buckinghamshire (maximum grant £2,500), Hertfordshire and the Black Country (maximum grant £5,000).
+Low Carbon Workspaces is open to private businesses in Buckinghamshire (maximum grant £2,500), Hertfordshire and the Black Country (maximum grant £5,000).

 The programme is funded by the European Regional Development Fund (ERDF) and managed by Ngage Solutions, a not-for-profit company, that specialises in the design and delivery of grant schemes and business support programmes.
 We work closely with the Growth Hubs, Local Enterprise Partnerships, local authorities, business organisations and other grant schemes in each area.